Frequently asked questions

 The very latest additions can be seen here.
 At any given time, we’ll be working on several different digitization projects.
 Recently completed projects include Armenian Manuscripts, Manuscripts from German-Speaking Lands and the Chinese Collections Digitization Project.

 How does the Bodleian choose what to digitize?

-Most of the Bodleian’s digitization work is funded externally: by large charities such as The Polonsky Foundation; by Oxford groups such as the Marjory Wardrop Fund and the Friends of the Bodleian; or by individual donors.
+Most of the Bodleian’s digitization work is funded externally: by large charities such as The Polonsky Foundation and The Tolkien Trust; by Oxford groups such as the Marjory Wardrop Fund and the Friends of the Bodleian; or by individual donors.
 These types of funding are generally allocated for specific objects or collections.

 The Bodleian’s imaging studio also takes photography orders from publishers and researchers, and if we can, we put these images in Digital Bodleian as well.